lolgeny/awesome-mcc/README.md

 **Programming languages**
 - [CMC](https://github.com/Command-Master/CMC) - an object oriented language which compiles to commands
 - [McFunctionExtensions](https://github.com/cgytrus/MCFunctionExtensions) - some extensions to the vanilla Minecraft functions syntax
+- [Onyx](https://pypi.org/project/onyx-mclib) - a python library to create datapacks
 - [Sandstone](https://github.com/TheMrZZ/Sandstone) - a javascript library for datapacks
+- [Trident](https://energyxxer.com/trident/) - an extensive programming language for datapacks

 **Programs**
 - [Entity motion predictor](https://www.desmos.com/calculator/z7ouukcemh) - predict an entity's motion
 - [Image to particles converter](https://github.com/RedCocoon/PythonSiphon/blob/main/minecraft-tools/image_to_particles_converter.py) - convert an image into particles
 - [Mapcraft](https://mapcraft.app/) - software that increases the possibilities of mapmakers without any complex installation
 - [Minecraft version compare](https://github.com/Plagiatus/mc-version-compare/releases) - a program that analyses the assets and data folders of the jars of two versions and shows you what changed between them
+- [NBT Studio](https://github.com/tryashtar/nbt-studio) - an up to date NBT viewer and editor with lots of new features

 **Resource packs**
 - [Negative space font](https://github.com/AmberWat/NegativeSpaceFont/blob/master/README.md) - resource pack with positive and negative sized spaces